The competition between high-ends (II)

 For more information

 One of the scarce magazine providing a platform for exchanging the latest technical ideas and information is unquestionably the ARRL QEX magazine.
 As wrote ARRL, "From PSK31 to the future radio design concepts, you will explore it and built it in QEX !
 At 64 pages, this bimonthly journal should appeal to those seeking more technical content".
-QST and CQ Magazine count also among the other majors, not to forget forums and newsgroups.
+QST, CQ (US) and RadCom (UK) magazines count also among the other majors, not to forget forums like eHam and newsgroups.

 - DX Prowess of HF receivers, QEX, Sept-Oct 2002